Annual pay award

 The College is committed to offering a total remuneration package that is equitable, fair, and appropriately reflects our standing as a world-leading university based in London.

 Human Resources undertakes an annual benchmarking exercise to review the College’s salaries against the Russell Group, London Higher Education Sector, agreed relevant benchmark comparators, and London market pay rates.
-This information is shared with the Provost’s Board, whose members review the College’s approach to pay.
+This information is shared with the University Management Board, whose members review the College’s approach to pay.
 This includes the annual pay award, benefits, and the criteria for the review of individual salaries.

 At the College, local pay bargaining takes place annually to decide whether there will be a salary increase (pay award) for staff employed on the College’s local pay scales.